XXJones21/Vibes/Shortcuts.md

 > - `Composer-history.md` for project evolution and key decisions
 > - `current-status.md` and `current-issues.md` for latest state
 > - `README.md` for project overview and structure
-> - The MusicService package implementation (visionOS 2.0+ specific)
+> - The PulsarSymphony module implementation (visionOS 2.0+ specific)
 > - UI/UX components in the Views directory
 > - Project configuration and dependencies
 > - Reference all VisionOS sample projects at `/Users/jones/Documents/Sample Apps/VisionOS`, particularly: